By Dana Ullman MPH

 (Excepted from Consumer’s Guide to Homeopathy, Tarcher/Putnam, 1995)

-[Although this article was written in 1995, it is still full of useful and insightful information and perspectives on AIDS and the immune system and homeopathy's role in dealing with them.
-People who want more up-to-date information on homeopathy and AIDS will benefit from reading Dana Ullman's ebook, Homeopathic Family Medicine: Evidence Based Homeopathy.
+[Although this article was written in 1995, it is still full of useful and insightful information and perspectives on AIDS and the immune system and homeopathy’s role in dealing with them.
+People who want more up-to-date information on homeopathy and AIDS will benefit from reading Dana Ullman’s ebook, Evidence Based Homeopathic Family Medicine.

 As horrific as the AIDS epidemic is, it has had one silver lining: it has implanted into the awareness of the medical community and the general public the importance of the body’s immune system.
 Prior to the emergence of AIDS, few people were familiar with or cared about the immune system.